Contents

 }

-Every single known person and company will have an identifier that gives their url on the register.
-Unknown companies are declared explicitly in BODS, but don't have a corresponding page in the register so we cannot give a url for them.
+Every single known person and company will have an identifier that gives their URL on the register.
+Unknown companies are declared explicitly in BODS, but don't have a corresponding page in the register so we cannot give a URL for them.
 Again the value is in both the id and uri.

 License